SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

 ## Summary
 🎉 Congratulations! 🎉 <br>
-You have successfully completed the Schedule Training. <br>
+You have successfully completed the exercise. <br>